 Equity: A condition or state of fair, inclusive, and respectful treatment of all people.
 Equity does not mean treating people the same without regard for individual differences.
+(Glossary of Terms, Canadian Race Relations Foundation):

 Gaslighting: A form of abusive manipulation that causes the victim to question their own reality.
+(Hive Learning, Diversity and Inclusion Glossary)

 Inclusion: The extent to which diverse members of a group (society/organization) feel valued and respected.
+(Glossary of Terms, Canadian Race Relations Foundation):